Jeffrey-Ede/Beanland-Atlas/README.md

 A full list of dependencies can be found in the main [project header](https://github.com/Jeffrey-Ede/Beanland-Atlas/blob/master/Beanland-Atlas/Beanland-Atlas/beanland_atlas.h).

-The Beanland Atlas project is in a pre-release state: critical portions of the code are still in development and it has not been fully optimised.
-Nevertheless, the reposited code may be used without restriction, as described by the MIT License.
+The Beanland Atlas project is in a pre-release state: critical portions of the code are still in development and the reposited code has not been fully optimised.
+Nevertheless, the reposited code may be used without restriction, as described by the MIT license.